WWitman/swagger-node-1/docs/slack.md

 In this example, a `swagger-node` API implementation provides the back-end "service" that we will integrate into Slack.
 We created two sample API implementations for you to try out with Slack:

-* An API that reverses whatever text you enter in Slack conversation.
+* An API that reverses whatever text you enter in a Slack conversation.
 Silly, but it works!

 * An API that fetches a stock quote and prints it to a Slack team conversation.
 Yes, it's amazing!